Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automations:

 article-image

-This filter compares the user role, which is the same user as in User-based filtering, with the selected list.
+The filter is based on the user role, which is the same user as in User-based filtering, with the selected list.
 You can choose from a Translator, Trusted Translator, Reviewer, Manager, or Owner.

 article-image